Men of Tomorrow (1932 film)

 Men of Tomorrow is a 1932 British drama film directed by Zoltan Korda and Leontine Sagan, produced by Alexander Korda and written by Anthony Gibbs and Arthur Wimperis.
 It stars Maurice Braddell, Joan Gardner and Emlyn Williams and features Robert Donat's movie debut.
+Robert Donat and Merle Oberon were given top billing when Men of Tomorrow was distributed in the United States in 1935.

 Plot

-This is the story of an Oxford University student in the years after his graduation.
-Allen Shepherd (Braddell) has become a successful novelist and has married Jane Anderson (Gardner).
+Allen Shepherd is an Oxford University graduate.
+He has become a successful novelist and has married Jane Anderson.
 A firm proponent of traditional sex roles, Shepherd leaves Jane when she accepts a teaching post at Oxford.
 He later changes his views, and the couple is reunited.
-Robert Donat and Merle Oberon were given top billing when Men of Tomorrow was distributed in the United States in 1935.